-So, professional conference season is upon us!
+So, the professional conference season is upon us!
 Once you’ve decided to go to a conference and have your travel set, what do you do to get yourself ready?

 If you aren’t signing up for a full pass, you might want to look into other options.
 This can mean general press or industry access or an exhibition hall pass.
 Getting the correct access is the beginning of your event journey, so make sure that you have the right credentials.